Surety Bond Renewals: 3 Helpful Tips for Insurance Agents

-As a general rule, surety bond renewal is simpler than the initial application.
+As a general rule, surety bond renewals are simpler than the initial application.
 But there are still some things to know that can help ensure the renewal process is smooth and painless for your customer.
 In this article, we will go over three helpful tips for insurance agents to help their customers renew their surety bonds.

 Begin the Renewal Process Early